NickCody/image-resize/README.md

 ```

-## Convert to Landscape
+Then we resize all images to precisely 16:9:

-Script to re-orient and resize to 4k exactly, EVERY image is 3840x2160, give or take a few pixels.
+- Script to re-orient and resize to 4k exactly
+- EVERY image is 3840x2160, give or take a few pixels.
 This means images come into Premiere unscaled.
+- Square -> Landscape
+- Portrait -> Landscape
+- Non-16:9 Landscape to 16:9

+## Adobe Premiere

-Ken Burns effect, 107% -> 100%, works on every image with no odd pans away from subject.
+- Ken Burns effect, 107% -> 100%, works on every image with no odd pans away from subject.
+    - Create preset
+    - Linear at keyframes
+- Change clip length to match ken Burns Preset

-change clip length, TImeline settings to 8s (turns out to be 7;29?), create preset (linear at keyframes)
+    - Timeline settings change Still image duration to 8s (turns out to be 7;29?),
-apply default transition (crossfade)
+- Apply default transition (crossfade)
-apply ken burns, preset
+- Apply ken burns, preset